kyle-rader/rust-web-app/docs/dev_setup.md

 * [NodeJS](https://nodejs.org/en/) (LTS `16.15.1`): _Recommended_ via [nvm](https://github.com/nvm-sh/nvm)
 * [Docker](https://www.docker.com/products/docker-desktop/) (If using WSL on Windows, install will default to the WSL2 engine - use this)
 * The [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli) - used as our local process runner.
+* [PlantUML via VSCode extension](https://marketplace.visualstudio.com/items?itemName=jebbs.plantuml).
+This is used to render the doc diagrams into SVGs that can be included in markdown docs.
+This has it's own reqs to install PlantUML and Graphviz (See extension page for setup steps on Mac or Windows, unsure if Linux works.)
 ## Setup
 1. Clone the repo.